tariqhamid/oose/README.md

       driver: 'http',
       //the special chain parameter takes an array of requests that are fired in order
       //the last request is assumed to be the request that delivers the resource
-      //NOTE: when using chain, cookies are enabled and the jar is available to all the members of the chain
+      //NOTE: when using chain, cookies are enabled and the jar is available to all
+      //the members of the chain
       chain: [
         //login to the system
         {